British Pteridological Society

 The British Pteridological Society is for fern enthusiasts of the British Isles, and was founded in England in 1891.

 The origins and early history of the BPS at the time of "Pteridomania" is described in the book The Victorian Fern Craze.

 The BPS celebrated its centenary in 1991; amongst other things, it was marked by the publication of the book, A World of Ferns.

 The British Pteridological Society is a registered charity: No. 1092399.
-The BPS has as its Patron the Prince of Wales.
+The BPS has as its Patron King Charles III.

 Publications

 The British Pteridological Society publishes a number of works, which promote pteridology: